 - Take the necessary steps to become an Ohio Fire Instructor

 - Fire Officer

 - Graduates who complete an optional set of additional classes may continue their education with seamless transition to the University of Cincinnati to earn a bachelor’s degree.

 Co-op Salary Projections

-Program Prerequisites: AFM 092 Introductory Algebra or appropriate placement test score, and a minimum of five years of experience as a firefighter.
+Program Prerequisites: MAT 093 Math Literacy, ENG 085 Applications of College Reading and Writing, or appropriate placement test scores, and a minimum of five years of experience as a firefighter.